cs-giung/course-dl-TP/README.md

 ## Overview

+#### Adversarial Transformation Network

-Adversasrial examples can be generated via neural networks, and these special networks are called Adversarial Transformation Network.
-This repository verifies that ATN can be useful for adversarial training.
-The references for ATN and PGD are as follows:
+Adversasrial examples can be generated via neural networks, and these special networks are called **Adversarial Transformation Network (ATN)**.
+It is presented in the following paper:

 * **Adversarial Transformation Networks: Learning to Generate Adversarial Examples** <br>
   *Shumeeet Baluja, Ian Fischer* <br>
   https://arxiv.org/abs/1703.09387

+The authors of the paper argue that ATN is useful for adversarial training:

+> It appears that ATNs could be used in their adversarial training architecture, and could provide substantially more diversity to the trained model than current adversaries.
+This adversarial diversity improve model test-set generalization and adversarial robustness.

+> Because ATNs are quick to train relative to the target network (in the case of IR2, hours instead of weeks), reliably produce diverse adversarial examples, (...)
+In this manner, throughout training, the target network would be exposed to a shifting set of diverse adversaries from ATNs that can be trained in a fully-automated manner.

+This repository verifies that ATN can be useful for adversarial training.
+For comparison, PGD-based adversarial training is also implemented, which is referred to the following paper:

 * **Towards Deep Learning Models Resistant to Adversarial Attacks** <br>
   *Aleksander Madry, Aleksandar Makelov, Ludwig Schmidt, Dimitris Tsipras, Adrian Vladu* <br>